dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 1. Remove the Intune Company Portal app from the device.

-2. On the device, open the browser, browse to [https://portal.manage.microsoft.com](https://portal.manage.microsoft.com), and attempt a user login.
+2. On the device, open the browser, browse to [https://portal.manage.microsoft.com](https://portal.manage.microsoft.com), and try a user login.

 3. If the user fails to sign in, they should try another network.

 4. If that fails, validate that the user’s credentials have synced correctly with Azure Active Directory.

 5. If the user successfully logs in, an iOS device will prompt you to install the Intune Company Portal app and enroll.
-On an Android device, you will need to manually install the Intune Company Portal app, after which you can retry enrolling.
+On an Android device, you'll need to manually install the Intune Company Portal app, after which you can retry enrolling.

 ### MDM authority not defined
 **Issue:** A user receives an **MDM authority not defined** error.